navarroaxel/navarroaxel.github.io/blog/nodejs-corepack.md

 # Corepack: the Node.js' manager of package managers

 Corepack is the new built-in tool for preparing the required package manager for our projects.
-We're going to see what comes with this new package for packagers. 📦
+Let's see what comes with this new package for packagers. 📦

 ## Installation

-We're in track to get the new Node.js LTS v16 at the end of October, without a fancy name assigned yet, and we're getting [Corepack](https://github.com/nodejs/corepack) preinstalled in the default Node.js configuration since [v16.9.0](https://github.com/nodejs/node/releases/tag/v16.9.0). 👌
+The new Node.js LTS v16 will be released at the end of October (without a fancy name assigned yet), it'll have [Corepack](https://github.com/nodejs/corepack) preinstalled in the default configuration since [v16.9.0](https://github.com/nodejs/node/releases/tag/v16.9.0). 👌

 If we want to use this tool with previous versions we just need to install it as a global package: